 Hey, girl.
 Yes, I’m talking to you.
 Sitting there with your hair in a messy bun and possibly yesterday’s makeup, I see you.
 I want to have a little chat with you, about the mom selfie.

 We have a lot in common, you and me.
 We’re both moms.
 We both love taking photos of our children.
+I LOVE seeing all the photos you share of your babies.
+I get excited knowing that technology has made it so incredibly easy to watch our friends’ children grow, even if they live in another part of the world.
+I have a problem tho, the photos… you’re not in them.
+We need to fix that sweet mama.
 Neither of us is in those pictures most of the time.
 We are both always worried about our appearance, and because of such, we avoid having our photo taken, like the plague.

 Now that we’ve established the what and the why let’s talk about the how.

 You don’t want to take your selfie from a low angle.
 It’s not that we want to give the illusion of something we’re not, as some articles suggest.
 We want to look flattering in every photo, it’s only natural.
 So raise your camera up, get above your shoulders.
 If you’ve ever noticed that taking a photo of a flower or building from a low perspective, makes the subject appear larger than it really is.
 That applies to selfies too.